bhyvex/cloudly/README.md

 11) Configuring the web server (NGINX without the SSL support)

-First and foremost install the NGINX, like so:
+First and foremost install the NGINX (and flup), like so:

 <pre>
 $ apt-get install nginx
+$ apt-get install python-flup
 </pre>

 TBD